 Denmark visa status tracking

-After submitting the application, you can track the application by visiting the following website- http://dk.vfsglobal.co.in/track_application.html and clicking on the ‘track application’ button.
+After submitting the application for Denmark visa , you can track the application by visiting the following website- http://dk.vfsglobal.co.in/track_application.html and clicking on the ‘track application’ button.
 After you enter the application reference number (found on the receipt) and your date of birth, your application status will be displayed on the screen.

 After your visa application is approved, you may collect your passport from the respective VAC office.
 The collection of passport must be done by the applicant himself.
 Please ensure you bring your receipt which was issued to you on the day of your appointment during collection of passport.